hydrangea-project/hydrangea-compiler/README.md

 ## How the compiler is organized

 Hydrangea starts with a source AST, runs type inference plus refinement checks, then preprocesses declarations through `Uniquify`, `ShapeNormalize`, and `Fusion`.
-After that it lowers the program into a CFG IR, runs optimization, tiling, SIMD vectorization, and OpenMP parallelization, and finally emits either C or Metal code.
+After that it lowers the program into a CFG IR, applies various optimizations, and finally emits either C or Metal code.

 The main entry points are: